calvinjchiew/prepare-task/README.md

 More background information on malaria can be found [here](https://www.who.int/news-room/fact-sheets/detail/malaria).

 ## Datasets
 You have been tasked to write a short report on the global fight against malaria using the following 6 datasets from the World Health Organisation (WHO)'s [Global Health Observatory](https://www.who.int/data/gho).
+They contain country-level information on malaria cases and deaths, and treatment and intervention coverage over time.

 No. | Dataset  | Description
 --- | -------- | --------